Ethaks/FVTT-Quench/README.md

 });
 ```

+Additional examples can be found in this repository's [`nonsense-tests.ts` file](./src/module/quench-tests/nonsense-tests.ts)

 ### Snapshots

 **Snapshot handling is currently in alpha!
 The current API is not final and subject to change – all input is welcome!**